 In general the stiffness values obtained by Boltzmann statistics are lower than the values obtained by power spectra analysis with very significant differences.
 This discrepancy is due to the fact that BS integrates the particle motion over the entire video duration.
-A slow particle drift (can be observed in Fig. 3) enlarges the position distribution.
-For random movements the Gaussian fitting is still possible, but underestimates the actual κ value.
-For experiments in which the particle is moving between two meta-stable positions (e.g. NA=0.5 @ 10.5mW, in transverse direction in Fig. (4)), a Gaussian fit with multiple peaks is resulted.
-Thus a meaningful definition of κ is not anymore possible and in Fig. 6 the corresponding values are marked as non-confident (hollow symbols) or even omitted.
-It is believed that these two meta-stable trapping positions are due to pseudo focal spots created by diffractive beams from lenses at higher power.
+A slow particle drift (can be observed in Figure 3) enlarges the position distribution.
+For random movements the Gaussian fitting is still possible but underestimates the actual $\kappa$ value.
+For experiments in which the particle is moving between two metastable positions (e.g., NA = 0.5@10.5 mW, in the transverse direction in Figure 4), a Gaussian fit with multiple peaks results.
+Thus, a meaningful definition of $\kappa$ is not anymore possible, and in Figure 6 the corresponding values are marked as nonconfident (hollow symbols) or even omitted.
+It is believed that these two metastable trapping positions are due to pseudo-focal spots created by diffractive beams from lenses at higher power.

-In the case of PSA, the slow particle drift (Fig. 3) affects only the low frequency region and explains the power spectra increase for frequencies below 10 Hz.
-Neglecting these frequencies during fitting results in higher κ values in comparison to the BS method.
-The normalized trapping efficiency ($\tilde{\kappa}$) values obtained by taking the slope of the linear fit to κ values from PSA (Tab.
-1), are in very good agreement with the values calculated from the low-power measurements with a good fit to the Lorentzian model.
+In the case of PSA, the slow particle drift (Figure 3) affects only the low frequency region and explains the power spectra increase for frequencies below 10 Hz.
+Neglecting these frequencies during fitting results in higher $\kappa$ values in comparison to the BS method.
+The normalized trapping efficiency ( $\tilde{\kappa}$ ) values obtained by taking the slope of the linear fit to $\kappa$ values from PSA (Table 1) are in very good agreement with the values calculated from the low-power measurements with a good fit to the Lorentzian model.

-The highest trapping efficiency is observed for the diffractive Fresnel lens with NA=0.5 in axial direction with $\tilde{\kappa}=1762.87~{\rm pN}.\mu m^{-1}\cdot{\rm W}^{-1}$.
-This value is about 35 to 50 times higher than similar measurements using chemical wet-etched fibre tips with quasi-Bessel51 or Gaussian48 beam emission respectively.
-Moreover, trapping at light powers as low as $220\mu{\rm W}$ is possible for a fibre-to-fibre distance of $195\mu{\rm m}$, which can be beneficial for adding other functions to optical trapping.
+The highest trapping efficiency is observed for the diffractive Fresnel lens with NA = 0.5 in the axial direction with $\tilde{\kappa}$ = 1762.87 pN· $\mu$ m-1·W-1.
+This value is about 35 to 50 times higher than similar measurements using chemical wet-etched fiber tips with quasi-Bessel or Gaussian beam emission, respectively.
+Moreover, trapping at light powers as low as 220 $\mu$ W is possible for a fiber-to-fiber distance of 195 $\mu$ m, which can be beneficial for adding other functions to optical trapping.

-Trapping with diffractive lens with NA = 0.3 is less efficient, but still has higher stiffness values in comparison to previous results with etched optical fibre tips.
-In this case the very large fibre-to-fibre distance of nearly $400\mu m$ can be of great interest for trapping experiments in complex environments.
+Trapping with a diffractive lens with NA = 0.3 is less efficient but still has higher stiffness values in comparison to previous results with etched optical fiber tips.
+In this case the very large fiber-to-fiber distance of nearly 400 $\mu$ m can be of great interest for trapping experiments in complex environments.

-Finally trapping with doublet diffractive lenses with NA=0.7 is significantly less efficient than the two other lens types.
+Finally trapping with doublet diffractive lenses with NA = 0.7 is significantly less efficient than the two other lens types.
 This result can be explained by the more complex structure of these doublet lenses in terms of fabrication and the creation of bubbles between the doublet lenses and consequent problems found for perfectly wetting the inner space between the two lenses.